cjbmartinez/vc-documentation/README.md

 end
 ```

+Aside from Batch Invoices, We also create different kinds of invoices like NOR, BOND and etc.

 ## Automated Payment Integration
 Now that we have Invoices and an Accounting Service via Xero, Then probably we should also have a way to pay those invoices.
 Currently as of Oct 2022 these are our payment providers
 1. Bpoint